LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 </server>
 ```

-Note: If you use Apache PostgreSql database as FHIR data store or JavaBatch job repository, please enable max_prepared_transactions in postgresql.conf, otherwise the import/export JavaBatch jobs will fail.
+Note: If you use PostgreSQL database as IBM FHIR Server data store or the JavaBatch job repository, please enable `max_prepared_transactions` in postgresql.conf, otherwise the import/export JavaBatch jobs fail.

 For more information about Liberty JavaBatch configuration, please refer to [IBM WebSphere Liberty Java Batch White paper](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/webindex/wp102544).